simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 The instance is compiled to take up the maximum space possible for any variant of a schema definition.
 Lists statically allocate their entire capacity, and adjust their length field to account for dynamic changes.
 This avoids dynamic allocation and creates predictable memory characteristics for the client library.

 ### Compiled Definitions
 Much of the hand-written code needs to reason about the schema, despite not knowing what will be there.
 Explicit type and member labels provide this reasoning, along with a few other structures and macros.

+#### Type Labels
 Every distinct type in the schema is assigned an enumerated type label.
 Type labels are declared in contiguous sections, so categories for primitives, lists, and structs can be distinguished with internal, book-ending tags (`IDENT__END_OF_PRIMITIVES`).
 A matched array of byte sizes translates type labels into their `sizeof` value.

 The type labels block for all the types in the humidity sensor's schema looks like this:
 ```